tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 For example, in the eighth paragraph of *The New Art -- The New Life* he uses the word "plastic" with all three of these qualifiers:

 > If purely *plastic expression* is created by "the relationships" of line, plane surface, and color in their purely *plastic values,* then these means exist only through their relationships.
 > Therefore, relationships are just as important as the *plastic means.*  [p.
-246, emphasis added to highlight the word in question].
+246, the quotes appear in the original, but emphasis was added to highlight the word in question].

 One of the reasons I decided to read his writings in chronological sequence is that I was hoping to find a definition of the term, or at least learn to be more comfortable with it when I encountered it.
 Naturally, if one wants to learn something, it makes sense to start at the beginning!

-Unfortunately -- as far as I can tell, anyway -- he never really defines the term.
+Unfortunately -- as far as I can tell from reading more than the first half of the book, anyway -- he never really defines the term.
 The closest thing to a definition I have found so far is this circular definition appearing in his 1930 essay *Cubism and Neo-Plastic:*

-> By pure plastic we mean the plastic of relationships alone, expressed by line and color also alone, that is to say, without any limited form.
+> By pure plastic we mean the plastic of relationships alone, expressed by line and color also alone, that is to say, without any limited form.  [p.
+237].

 Although it obviously has something to do with composition, I was never really 100% sure what he meant by it.
-Most importantly, despite having a sense of what he meant, it would be nice to be sufficiently comfortable with the term that I could explain it to somone.
+Moreover, despite having a sense of what he meant, it would be nice to be sufficiently comfortable with the term that I could explain it to somone.

-As I went through his articles and essays, it became more and more clear that I needed to back up to and learn about the artists who inspired Mondrian: Paul Cézanne and the Cubists.
+As I went through his articles and essays, it became more and more clear that I needed to back up to and learn about the artists who inspired Mondrian: the Cubists and ultimately Paul Cézanne.

 ## Cubism